 Pay your bills on time

-If you’ve already got a ‘good’, ‘very good’, or ‘excellent’ credit score, you may already be a dab hand at paying your bills in full and on time.
-Continuing to do so consistently may help you maintain and improve your credit score, and enhance your position as a reliable lending prospect in the eyes of lenders.
+If you’ve already got a ‘good’, ‘very good’, or ‘excellent’ credit score, you’re probably paying your bills in full and on time.
+Continuing to do so consistently may help you maintain and improve your credit score, and improve your odds of being considered a reliable lending prospect by lenders.

-To help stay on track, it may be a good idea to consider building up a ‘buffer fund’ of savings, to ensure that you can pay your bills even at times of the year when you have lots of other expenses, or in case your day-to-day finances are stretched unexpectedly.
+To help you stay on track, it may be a good idea to consider building up a ‘buffer fund’ of savings, to ensure that you can pay your bills in the event of significant unexpected expenses.

 Continue to demonstrate that you can manage credit

-If you’ve gotten your credit score to at least ‘good’ while making responsible use of a credit card or other line of credit, you may want to consider keeping them open, should this suit your circumstances.
-Ongoing, responsible use of a credit facility is typically viewed positively by lenders and credit reporting agencies, as it demonstrates that you can manage your spending and debt responsibly.
+If you’ve gotten your credit score to at least ‘good’ while making responsible use of a credit card or other line of credit, you may want to consider keeping them open, if this is possible and prudent for you to do.
+Ongoing, responsible use of a credit facility is generally viewed positively by lenders and credit reporting agencies, as it demonstrates that you can manage your spending and repayments responsibly.

-That being said, because of the introduction of Comprehensive Credit Reporting in Australia, closing unnecessary credit accounts can also have a positive impact on your credit score.
+That being said, because of the introduction of Comprehensive Credit Reporting in Australia, closing unnecessary or risky credit accounts can also have a positive impact on your credit score.

 Make progress on paying down your debt

-It’s possible to have a ‘good’, ‘very good’, or ‘excellent’ credit score while also having outstanding debt, such as a mortgage or personal loan.
+It’s possible to have a ‘good’, ‘very good’, or ‘excellent’ credit score while also having outstanding debt, such as a mortgage, student debt, or a personal loan.
 Evidence that you’re making steady progress towards repaying your debt is what lenders are likely to be looking for if this is the case.

-And while it may not be feasible to get it fully paid off in the near future, demonstrating the ability to make regular, consistent repayments towards your debt is a sign that you’re a responsible borrower and may be a safe lending prospect.
+And while it may not be feasible to get it fully paid off in the near future, demonstrating the ability to make regular, consistent repayments towards your debt will generally be taken as a sign that you’re a responsible borrower and may be a safe lending prospect.

-If your existing debt is on a credit card, which typically comes with a higher interest rate than other credit products, you could consider making use of a balance transfer to move the debt to a card with a lower interest rate.
-You can read about whether or not a balance transfer could be right for you here.
+If your existing debt is on a credit card, which typically comes with a higher interest rate than other credit products, it may be worth focusing on repaying that debt first.
+If that’s not currently feasible, you could consider making use of a credit card with a balance transfer offer to move the debt to a card with a lower or 0% interest rate for a certain time period.
+However it’s worth noting that this will revert to a higher interest rate after the promotional period ends.
+You can view some of the 0% balance transfer offers currently available in Canstar’s database here.

 Be careful when applying for additional credit

-Considering your favourable current credit score, you may feel confident taking out additional credit products – say a second credit card or another loan.
+If your credit score is looking good at the moment, you may feel confident applying for additional credit products – say a second credit card or another loan.
 But it’s worth remembering that each application for credit typically involves what’s called a ‘hard check’ on your credit score by the lender assessing your application.

 Multiple hard checks in a relatively short period may negatively affect your credit score, as it could be viewed as evidence that you are borrowing too much.
 So it may be worth carefully considering each additional credit application you make.